mentesan/webtaz/README.md

 A web pentest kickstarter.

-It's a simple script that executes tools and record their execution in separate files, some of them you suitable to import on [Faraday](https://faradaysec.com), [Dradis](https://dradisframework.com/ce/), [PCF](https://gitlab.com/invuls/pentest-projects/pcf), etc.
+It's a simple script that executes tools and record their execution in separate files, some of them suitable to import on [Faraday](https://faradaysec.com), [Dradis](https://dradisframework.com/ce/), [PCF](https://gitlab.com/invuls/pentest-projects/pcf), etc.

 It aims to be simple and readable rather than fancy, so it can be easily understood and extended.

-The script saves ouput from commands so if for some reason you get erros with some steps you can run it again without executing all steps again.
+The script saves ouput from commands so if for some reason you get erros on some steps it can be executed again without goint through all steps.
 It kind of "save state" for executed commands so to speak...

 # What it does
 Given de DNS site name and domain, it runs tools against them, taking a web pentest starter approach.